 Hockey is the main sport for girls in the Autumn term and they have built up a good reputation, with an impressive fixtures list and enviable results.
 The school’s astro turf pitch takes centre stage on the main school campus, with viewing areas for spectators.

 Teams are fielded at all age groups and fixtures are played on Saturdays, with occasional midweek fixtures against other independent schools across the North West and West Midlands.
-Within Wales the girls have achieved huge success over the years, both reaching and winning national finals on regular basis.
-The school also has a strong representation in regional hockey squads and national teams at U16 and U18 levels.

 The 1st VII captain is a much sought after position and is considered a significant responsibility to hold but within the squad she is supported by a number of talented individuals who usually gained representative honours featuring in North Wales regional squads or performance “hubs”.